tintin10q/SPL-compiler/report/report.md

 There are many more.

+I also included some runtime error messages.
+A cool feature of these is that the code will still keep the connection to the original file.
+So `[].hd` will say where this out of bounds error happened in the file.

 ### Polymorphism

 One of the types we have is type var.
 We added a boolean to this type to indicate the type var is rigid or not.